endy128/tic-tac-toe/README.md

 - Revealing modular pattern
 - Closures
 - Function factory
-- Immediately Invoked Function Expressions (IIFE)
+- Immediately Invoked Function Expressions (IIFE), as practice in this case

 Potentially trying to set up some AI (we will see how it goes :-)